-The earliest SRDD for Plan 5 loans is 6 April 2026 therefore there is no statutory Plan 5 repayment threshold applicable until FY26-27.
+The earliest SRDD for Plan 5 loans is 6 April 2026 therefore there is no statutory Plan 5 repayment threshold applicable until TY26-27.

-A Plan 5 borrower will repay 9% of their gross income above the relevant overseas repayment threshold (Regulation 75(4)(a)).
+A Plan 5 borrower repays 9% of income above the relevant overseas repayment threshold (Regulation 75(4)(a)).

-The Plan 5 overseas repayment thresholds in FY26-27 will be:
+The Plan 5 overseas repayment thresholds in TY26-27 will be: